AdiFBubu/Personal-Projects/Python - mini projects/Files/README.md

 &emsp;Attention, the category must exist.
 If it does not exist, an error message is displayed. <br>
 &emsp;There will be the possibility to add an unlimited number of tasks, even after the user confirms that they are done entering tasks. <br>
 &emsp;The data is saved in files.
-There will be two files: one for categories and one containing: tasks, due date, responsible person, category. <br>
+There will be two files: one for categories and one containing: tasks, due date, responsible person, category. <br><br>
 &emsp;**Additional requirements:** <br>
 &emsp;A menu is displayed from which the user can choose to perform the following operations: <br>
-&emsp;&emsp;I.List data: in the initial data display a sort by category is performed.
+&emsp;&emsp;I.List data: in the initial data display a sort by category is performed. <br><br>
-&emsp;&emsp;II.Sort: select one of the 8 options below:
+&emsp;&emsp;II.Sort: select one of the 8 options below: <br>
 * ascending sort task
 * task descending sort
 * sort ascending date